Namibia Adventure 2027

 Enjoy one last delicious Breakfast at Mowani and its time to explore the Skeleton Coast!

-At Mowe Bay you will be collected by Natural Selection who will take you on the 45 minutes drive from Mowe Bay to Shipwreck Lodge, located in Skeleton Coast National Park.
+At Möwe Bay you and your Guide will be escorted by Natural Selection for the 45 minutes drive from Möwe Bay to Shipwreck Lodge, located in Skeleton Coast National Park.

 Photo Credit Shipwreck Lodge